kybr/SuperCollider/Faking-SuperCollider-In-JavaScript.md

 )
 ```

 If (when) this process fails, you have a choice.
 1) You can start to change the SuperCollider code minimally so that it is actually valid JavaScript and not valid SuperCollider---Here, you are letting go of your dream to some degree.
-You will ask every one of your users to make these changes to their SuperCollider code when moving to your system.
+You will ask your users to make these changes to their SuperCollider code when moving to your system.
 Or, 2) You can write a SuperCollider interpreter in JavaScript.
 Start with the Lex and Yacc specification in the SuperCollider repository and port this to a [PEG.js](https://pegjs.org/) grammar.
 This is going to be a lot of work, but it might be a better choice if you do not already know JavaScript.

 There is a third option.
 JavaScript is insanely flexible.
 There are libraries that let you extend the JavaScript language in ways that might help you compile SuperCollider as-is.
 Here are some links in that vein: